 All business houses are in need of professionals, with good communication skills.
 So the college, besides the regular curriculum, imparts communicative English to students to acquire proficiency in communication skills in English.
-We have an ultra modern digitalized language lab with one server and twenty computers as part of Department of English in the college.
+We have an ultra modern digitalized language lab with one server and twenty computers.
 The language lab is a modern electronic device used in language teaching and learning.